-2.12 State Association Teams - Members, including Team Captain and Coach, of such teams must be bona fide residents of the State represented and individual members of the State Rifle and/or Pistol Association represented if such State Association provides for individual membership, or be members of a rifle and/or pistol club which is affiliated and in good standing with the State Association concerned at the time of competition.
+2.12 State Association Teams - Members, including Team Captain and Coach, of such teams must be bona fide residents of the State represented, aud individual members of the State Rifle and/or Pistol Association represented if such State Association provides for individual membership, or be members of a rifle and/or pistol club which is affiliated and in good standing with the State Association concerned at the time of the competition.
 State Association Teams permitted to enter the competition concerned by the tournament program conditions must be authorized and accredited by the State Association for that tournament.
 Authorization shall be signed by the State Association President, Vice President or Secretary.
-Such State Associations must be affiliated and in good standing with the NRA at the time of competition.
+Such State Associations must be affiliated and in good standing with the NRA at the time of the competition.
 If specifically allowed by conditions of the program, a person not a State Association member may serve as the coach of a State Association Team.
 (That person may not be a firing member.)

-NOTE: Teams representing State Associations, Leagues and other Associations (composed of more than one club) are not club teams.
+Note: Teams representing State Associations, Leagues and other Associations (composed of more than one club) are not club teams.
 Such teams may enter NRA sanctioned matches only when the program specifically authorizes such entry.

-2.20 Residence - In those matches which are limited to residents of any specified geographical area "resident" is defined as:
+2.20 Residence - In those matches which are limited to residents of any specified geographical area a "resident" is defined as:

-- (a) A person who presents photo identification issued by a government entity, which shows a residential address within the specified geographical area. - (b) Military Personnel: The place of residence of members of the Military on active duty is defined as the place at which they are stationed by reason of official orders, provided they have been so stationed within the specified area for a period of at least 30 days immediately prior to the day of the match.
-In the case of Retired, Reserve, or National Guard personnel not on active duty, the provisions of paragraph - (a) will apply.
-Naval personnel assigned on sea duty qualify for a residence in the area which is the usual base or home port of the unit to which attached. - (c) Federal and State Law Enforcement Officers: The provisions of paragraph (b) will apply.
+- (a) A person who presents a photo identification issued by a government entity, which shows a residential address within the specified geographical area. - (b) Military Personnel: The place of residence of members of the Military on active duty is defined as the place at which they are stationed by reason on official orders, provided they have been so stationed within the specified area for a period of at least 30 days immediately prior to the day of the match.
+In the case of retired, Reserve, or National guard personnel not on active duty, the provision of paragraph (a) will apply.
+Naval personnel assigned on sea duty qualify for residence in the area, which is the usual base of home port of the unit to which attached. - (c) Federal and State Law Enforcement Officers: The provisions of paragraph (b) will apply.

-3. PISTOLS, EQUIPMENT AND AMMUNITION
+3. RIFLES, EQUIPMENT AND AMMUNITION

-CERTIFICATION OF PISTOLS: Pistols must be weighed, measured and certified before being fired in a match.
-The pistol must be fired in the same configuration as when certified.
-No one may win an award with an uncertified pistol.
-In pistol competition, loads that damage targets may be disapproved by the Range Officer or Jury.
-In case of malfunction certified by the Range Officer or Jury, any replacement pistol must be certified.
-(See Rule 9.8.)
+CERTIFICATION OF RIFLES: Rifles must be weighed, measured and certified before being fired in a match.
+The rifle must be fired in the same configuration as when certified.
+No one may win an award with an uncertified rifle.
+In rifle competition, loads that damage targets may be disapproved by the Range Officer or Jury.
+In case of a malfunction certified by the Range Officer or Jury, a replacement rifle must be certified.
+(See Rule 9.8)